The dummies’ guide to effective presentations

 Describe the solution to the problem

-This is why you are here!
+The reason why people came here to listen to you.
 You have a solution that will help make their lives better.
 You will be the hero providing an answer to the problem.
 Be clear, don’t use jargon; sell it as an experience.

 Describe in detail how your recommendations will improve their lives.
 Give tangible examples of how you will help them.